Fourth Grade Writing Standards

 4th Grade Writing Tests

 In many states, standardized writing assessment begins in the fourth grade.
-Students will be given questions about grammar and mechanics, as well as a timed writing exercise, in which they must write an essay in response to a writing prompt.
+Students will be given questions about grammar and mechanics, as well as a timed writing exercise.
+In the exercise, they will usually be asked to respond to writing prompts for 4th grade level.
 Another type of question asks students to write a summary statement in response to a reading passage.
 In addition, fourth-graders are evaluated by their writing portfolios and classroom-based writing tests.

 Most state writing assessments are correlated to state writing standards.
 These standards-based tests measure what students know in relation to what they’ve been taught.
 Educators consider standards-based tests to be the most useful as these tests show how individual students are meeting grade-level expectations.
 Teachers use the assessments to pinpoint where each student needs improvement.
 State departments of education often include information on writing standards and writing assessments on their websites, including sample questions.